Skip to contents

 time_channel = c(time = "hh:mm:ss"), ## date-time format will be converted to numeric

-sample_rate = NULL, ## if blank, sample_rate will be estimated from time_channel
+sample_rate = NULL, ## if blank, will be estimated from time_channel

-add_timestamp = FALSE, ## omit the date-time timestamp column
+add_timestamp = FALSE, ## omit a date-time timestamp column

 zero_time = TRUE, ## recalculate time values from zero